fluent/fluentd-docs-gitbook/plugins/output/rewrite_tag_filter.md

 ### Example

-This in an example on how to use this plugin to re-write tags.
-In the example, records tagged with 'app.component' will have their tag prefixed with the value of the key 'message':
+This in an example of how to use this plugin to rewrite tags.
+In the example, records tagged with `app.component` will have their tag prefixed with the value of the key `message`:

 ```
-# Configuration
 <match app.component>
   @type rewrite_tag_filter
   <rule>